ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-The evaluation guidelines in this document are intended to be consistent with the congestion control principles from {{!RFC2914}} of preventing congestion collapse, considering fairness, and optimizing the flow's own performance in terms of throughput, delay, and loss.
+The evaluation guidelines in this document are intended to be consistent with the congestion control principles from {{!RFC2914}} of preventing congestion collapse, considering fairness, and optimizing a flow's own performance in terms of throughput, delay, and loss.
 {{!RFC2914}}
 also discusses the goal of avoiding a congestion control "arms race"